pknell/gitlab-terraform/blog.md

 * Stack name: the stack name, such as "GitLab-Runner"
 * GitLabApiToken: For now, leave this blank.
 It's used for clean-up of the runner's registration, which will be discussed later.
 * GitLabRunnerToken: The token for your GitLab project.
 Get this from the "Runners" section of your GitLab project's "Settings --> CI / CD --> Runners"
-* KeyName: Select the Key Pair that you earlier created.
+* KeyName: Select the Key Pair that you created earlier.
 If the drop-down is empty, then you need to create a key pair in the current region.
 * Subnet1ID, Subnet2ID, Subnet3ID, and VpcId: Select the VPC that you'd like to use, as well as the subnet for each Availability Zone where the GitLab Runner could exist.
 You'll want to use a private VPC for a real project, but for learning purposes you can use your account's Default VPC.
 If the region you're using doesn't have at least 3 availability zones, then you'll need to tweak the template to remove the usage of Subnet3ID--otherwise, just switch to a region that has 3 AZs.
+If you use the same region in all three accounts, it will be less confusing but it's not required.

 Click "Next" twice (to use the default options).
 Then, click the checkbox to allow IAM resource creation, and click "Create".